 We would like to thank all our shareholders and investors for your support of the ANA Group.

+Going forward, the ANA Group will strive to create a resilient business structure that will be able to respond to any number of changes in our environment, including the resurgence of the pandemic.
 We would like to express our sincerest thanks to all our shareholders and investors for your continuous support and patronage of the ANA Group.

 President and CEO